The William & Mary Law Institute of Special Education Advocacy (ISEA)

 Submit your application to the Parents Engaged for Learning Equality (PELE) Clinic at William & Mary Law School with a deposit check in the amount of $250.
 Checks should be made out to the Marshall-Wythe School of Law Foundation or MWSLF.
 Please write ‘Registration for ISEA’ in the memo field.

 If you are accepted, payment of the remaining registration fee must be received within ten days of notification of your acceptance in ISEA.
 If you are not enrolled in the course, your deposit check will be returned immediately.

-Credits: 25 CLE (continuing legal education) credits are pending, which includes 1 ethics.
+Credits: 27.5 CLE (continuing legal education) credits have been approved, which includes 1 ethics.
 2.5 (25 contact hours) CEU's (continuing education units) have been approved for this conference.